dongle-the-gadget/dongle-website/src/routes/blog/posts/deleted-localappdata/+page.md

 Same fate with ILSpy.

 The Microsoft 365 (formely Office) suite of apps is a little bit interesting.
 The app reverted back to the old design, for a start.
 I was also signed out off all of my organizational account that I signed in using Connected Services.
 Trying to sign back in just gave me Error Code 1001.
 However, when I tried to access an organizational resource and entered in my credentials when the app open, it works fine (?!)

+## Final thoughts

+Why did I do this?!
+And also not using some tool like Recuva or Windows File Recovery app to restore it...

+Beyond me.